-- where the Greene's has reason to suspect that a student or group of students may be or may have been, involved in drug or substance abuse; - rightharpoonup as part of an agreed response to a student or a group of students having been fund to have been involved in drug or substance abuse and allowed to remain at the college subject to certain conditions which include drug-testing at intervals.
+- where Greene's has reason to suspect that a student or group of students may be, or may have been, involved in drug or substance abuse; - as part of an agreed response to a student or a group of students having been found to have been involved in drug or substance abuse and allowed to remain at the college subject to certain conditions which include drug-testing at intervals.

-If a student fails his or her first drug test, so confirming usage of an illegal or unauthorised drug, and provided it is decided that exclusion is not the appropriate course of action at that point, then the student will be allowed to remain at Greene's only on condition that he or she submits to an agreed programme of regular drug testing.
+If a student fails their first drug test, so confirming usage of an illegal or unauthorised drug, and provided it is decided that exclusion is not the appropriate course of action at that point, then the student will be allowed to remain at Greene's only on condition that they submit to an agreed programme of regular drug testing.